 All items came wrapped in plastic wrap, and the screen had scratched protecting thin plastic film.

 Let’s get into the ins and outs of this projection clock, and should you get it for your home?

 The Smartro weather projection clock interface is seamless and beautiful.

-It has a colored 4.5-inch LCD screen with backlit display divided into four different sections.
-The big and easy to read display tells you the time, date, day, weather forecast, outdoor and indoor temperature plus humidity.
+It has a colored 4.5-inch LCD screen with a backlit display divided into four different sections.
+The big and easy-to-read display tells you the time, date, day, weather forecast, outdoor and indoor temperature plus humidity.